epicMage/shimboot-tips/README.md

 ## My chromebook battery is draining faster!
 Yeah that'll happen.
 You can install TLP, which is a convenient battery manager for linux in general, and it has significantly improved my battery usage.
 Also, firefox and chrome in general are quite bad in terms of ram usage.
 Find what works for you honestly.

-To install tlp, run `sudo apt install tlp tlp-rdw` and then reboot your system.
+To install tlp, run `sudo apt install tlp tlp-rdw` and then run `sudo tlp start`.

 There is a 100% workaround, per ading2210, who told me that throttling the cpu (via the use of https://github.com/vagnum08/cpupower-gui) is the way to go.
 I haven't tried it, but if the developer says it works, it probably works.
 It obviously has performance implications as well, though.